Roman-Supernova-PIT/sloeginphys/docs/usage.rst

 max_wave_smooth (float) – maximum wavelength when smoothing spectrum.
 Default is 1e4.

 fsps_optional – FSPS parameters that can be fit for.
 Any parameter left undefined here will be fit for.
 A value provided will fix that value for the fit.
 The string “default” will fix that parameter to the default value.
 Some of these parameters are only relevant for some of the inputs in the fsps_params category.
 If a parameter is not relevant based on those inputs, it will not be fit for and will be disregarded.
 Only a brief explanation is provided here.
-For more details, see FSPS documentation here.
+For more details, see FSPS documentation `here <https://dfm.io/python-fsps/current/stellarpop_api/#fsps.StellarPopulation.solar_metallicity>`_.

 logzsol (float or "default") - metallicity in log of solar metallicity units.
 Only used if zcontinuous is not 0.
 Default is 0.0.